allenly3/sandboxVR/README.md

 3. Key Features
     - Task1: Pure local game, 5-letter long word, max 6 chance to guess to win.
     - Task2 & Task3:
-        Online mode, server will validate the input, and decides SECRET_WORD.
+        Online mode, server will validate the input, and decides SECRET_WORD. \n
         Front-end will recieve "*****" as SECRET_WORD until gameover or guessing correct.

         Task2, Normal mode, sending API: {API_BASE_URL}/normalguess/{word}

         Task3, Cheat mode, sending API: {API_BASE_URL}/cheatguess/{word}
             For cheat mode, there is a function to calculate guessing score, I optmized the score, because the game only has 5 slots,